HenryLoenwind/enderio-wiki/API-Capacitors.md

 And the most specific way is to target a specific CapacitorKey by its name.

 Note: This list only contains keys for enderio-machines.
-Keys for other sub-modules TBD.
+Please note that these are the old names, the new ones you can look up yourself in the xml recipe files (e.g. capacitor_machines.xml).